Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/executive-brief/handout.md

 * research use
 * long-term growth

-The current gap is not the absence of infrastructure.
+The current gap is not the absence of work.
-It is the absence of durable institutional support for infrastructure that already exists and is actively maintained.
+It is the absence of stable institutional support for work that already exists and is actively maintained.

 ## Why This Matters for Research

-Positioning SignWriting as infrastructure, rather than as a niche language project, changes what becomes possible.
+Treating SignWriting as shared research support, rather than only as a niche language project, changes what becomes possible.

-A stable infrastructure layer would support:
+A stronger support structure would support:

 * corpus development for signed languages
 * reproducible datasets and shared standards